jhucsf/fall2022/assign/assign05.md

 * Milestone 1 due **Wed Nov 30** by 11pm
 * Milestone 2 due **Fri Dec 9** by 11pm

+You may use your late hours as usual on each milestone.
+Please let us know if you are planning to use more than 48 late hours on a milestone.

 ## Grading Criteria

 Milestone 1: